 Your first two years are dedicated to core courses in accounting, finance, marketing, statistics, and organizational behaviour.
 In your third and fourth years, you'll choose electives to tailor your degree to your strengths and interests.
-Choose from one of seven majors below to focus on your area of interest, or stay flexible by doing a general degree without a major.
+Choose from one of seven majors below to focus in your area of study, or stay flexible by customizing your degree without a major.

 Major in Accounting

 Learn the judgment and technical skills needed for external financial reporting and developing internal information used for management planning and control.
 Graduates may pursue careers in the accounting department of a specific company, or in a professional services (public accounting) firm.
-Accounting majors will often continue their studies after graduation and complete a professional designation (CA, CMA or CGA).
+Accounting majors will often continue their studies after graduation and complete a professional designation (CPA).
 Courses taken at Dalhousie earn exemptions from these professional associations.

 Learn more about the requirements to major in Accounting.

 Major in Entrepreneurship